perone/covid19analysis/docs/_sources/index.rst.txt

 This is a repository with on-going analysis I'm working on for COVID-19 on different countries.

-.. warning:: I'm not an epidemiologist, I have some background on epidemiology due to my background
+.. note:: I'm not an epidemiologist, I have some background on epidemiology due to my background
           on biomedical engineering, but I'm a Machine Learning engineer/researcher.
+However, data is data and statistics is statistics.
 Please read about the limitations on each modelling approach, as this is very important for you to understand what you're looking.
-In case of doubts, please contact me.
+In case of doubt, please contact me on my `personal blog <http://blog.christianperone.com>`_ or `twitter <http://www.twitter.com/tarantulae>`_.
+If you use something from this work, please consider citing it.

 .. toctree::
    :maxdepth: 4